tazama-lf/docs/Guides/demo-ui-guide.md

  - Red for an active condition
  - Grey for a condition that has expired and is no longer applicable

-Close the panel by selecting one of the highlighted buttons
+Close the panel by selecting one of the highlighted buttons below

 <br>